eficode-academy/kubernetes-katas/rolling-updates.md

 expected output:

 ```
+Waiting for deployment "backend" rollout to finish: 1 out of 3 new replicas have been updated...
+Waiting for deployment "backend" rollout to finish: 1 out of 3 new replicas have been updated...
+Waiting for deployment "backend" rollout to finish: 1 out of 3 new replicas have been updated...
+Waiting for deployment "backend" rollout to finish: 2 out of 3 new replicas have been updated...
+Waiting for deployment "backend" rollout to finish: 2 out of 3 new replicas have been updated...
+Waiting for deployment "backend" rollout to finish: 2 out of 3 new replicas have been updated...
+Waiting for deployment "backend" rollout to finish: 1 old replicas are pending termination...
+Waiting for deployment "backend" rollout to finish: 1 old replicas are pending termination...
 deployment "backend" successfully rolled out
 ```

+It might be that you only see the last line, as the rollout is very fast.

 - Check the version of the backend image in the browser